Threetwosevensixseven/ayfxedit-improved/README.md

 +n (m bytes) | The effects data, format is the same as in the single effect file.
 After every effect there could be a null terminated text string with name of the effect.
 It may absent, if the bank was saved into a file using corresponding item of the File menu, in this case null terminator bytes are absent as well.

-## ZX Spectrum player<a name="Player"></a>
+## ZX Spectrum player>

 The package includes a simple sound effects player.
-It is located at /z80player/ayfxplay.a80.
+It is located at [/z80player/ayfxplay.a80](https://github.com/Threetwosevensixseven/ayfxedit-improved/blob/master/z80player/ayfxplay.a80).
 This file is a text file with Z80 source code for asm80 cross assembler.
 There are comments on use and internals as well.

 The player can play effects using all three AY channels.
 When there is an empty (not playing) channel, it will be used, otherwise the one that was active for longest time will be used.
 AY music can't play while this version of the player is active.

-Besides the player, there is an example program, available as compiled SCL disk image and source code.
+Besides the player, there is an example program, available as [compiled SCL disk image](https://github.com/Threetwosevensixseven/ayfxedit-improved/blob/master/z80player/playtest.scl) and [source code](https://github.com/Threetwosevensixseven/ayfxedit-improved/blob/master/z80player/playtest.a80).
 All keys has sound effects assigned to them.
 Space key turns on/off music that is played on the second sound chip of TurboSound device (NedoPC version), if it is available.
 If the TurboSound is absent, music will play on the same chip, producing various sound artefacts.

-## Version history<a name="History"></a>
+## Version history

 v0.6 01.02.17
 v0.5, v0.51, v0.52 _unreleased during 2006-2017_